ppy/osu-wiki/news/2018/2018-05-22-project-loved-week-of-may-20th.md

 [![](/wiki/shared/news/2018-05-22-project-loved-week-of-may-20th/osu/omega-rhythm-bpm210-ver-.jpg)](https://osu.ppy.sh/community/forums/topics/749052)

-[UPLIFT SPICE - Omega Rhythm(BPM210.Ver)](https://osu.ppy.sh/beatmapsets/153455) by ::T1Y::{ user=2293227 }, [caren\_sk](https://osu.ppy.sh/users/542498) and ::HabiHolic::{ user=1974436 }
+[UPLIFT SPICE - Omega Rhythm(BPM210.Ver)](https://osu.ppy.sh/beatmapsets/153455) by ::T1Y::{ user=2293227 }, ::caren\_sk::{ user=542498 } and ::HabiHolic::{ user=1974436 }

 Much like Disconnected, these BPM edits of Omega Rhythm also made its rounds among the 2014 community as another "pass challenge".
 It's difficult to explain why this map was so popular, though the 155 favorites should speak for themselves.
-The mapset features guest difficulties by ::caren\_sk::{ user=542498 } and [HabiHolic](https://osu.ppy.sh/users/1974436), as well as a 240BPM edit of ::T1Y::{ user=2293227 }'s original difficulty.
+The mapset features guest difficulties by ::caren\_sk::{ user=542498 } and ::HabiHolic::{ user=1974436 }, as well as a 240BPM edit of ::T1Y::{ user=2293227 }'s original difficulty.
 Once you play the map at this speed, it'll be difficult to hear it at the original speed.

 [![](/wiki/shared/news/2018-05-22-project-loved-week-of-may-20th/osu/mayday-feat-laura-brehm-.jpg)](https://osu.ppy.sh/community/forums/topics/749053)